-COUNCIL OF THE NORTH.
+council of the north.
 A court instituted by Henry VIII. in 1537, to administer justice in Yorkshire and the four other northern counties.
 Under the presidency of Stratford, the court showed great rigor, bordering, it is alleged, on harshness.
 It was abolished by 16 Car.
 I., the same act which abolished the Star Chamber.
 Brown.

-counsellor, or pleader.
+COUNSEL.
+1. In practice.
+An advocate, counsellor, or pleader.
 3 Bl.
 Comm.
 26; 1 Kent, Comm.
 307. One who assists his client with advice, and pleads for him in open court.
-One who has been admitted as an attorney and counsellor at law.
-Baker v.
-State, 9 Okl.
-Cr.
-62, 130 P. 820, 821.
-See Counsellor.
+See COUNSELLOR.